GediminasMasaitis/moonfish/README.md

 - no support for `go infinite` or `go mate`
 - no move name or FEN validation (may lead to potential exploits)

+download
+---

+Prebuilt executables for Linux of moonfish (and its tools) may be found at <https://moonfish.neocities.org>

 building
 ---